-Beautiful Wallowa Lake’s nearly 300-foot depths serve upworld-record kokanee and might one day yield a state record lake trout (mackinaw), but its shallower waters offersome of the most popular rainbow trout fishing in northeastern Oregon.
+Beautiful Wallowa Lake’s nearly 300-foot depths serve up world-record kokanee and might one day yield a state record lake trout (mackinaw), but its shallower waters offer some of the most popular rainbow trout fishing in northeastern Oregon.

 Hatchery trucks make regular stops at Wallowa.
 Besides pan-sized keepers, the Oregon Department of Fish and Wildlife sometimes plant large hatchery brood trout weighing 5 to 10 pounds.

 The Wallowa Mountains and Eagle Cap Wilderness are dotted with alpine lakes and crossed with rugged trails, drawing in the more adventurous.

 Bull trout must be immediately released unharmed.

 The lake is open all year, and the rainbows can be caught literally any month, as long as ice or winter storms don’t get in the way.

-Where to Catch Them -- Stay Near Shore
+Where to Catch Trout

 That’s where the kokanee and lake trout are much of the year, but the rainbows are far more likely to be 75 feet or less from the shoreline.

 Good fishing areas for rainbows include both the north and south ends of the lake, which have more shallow water and good public bank access and boat ramps.

-How to Catch Them
+How to Catch Trout

 Plunking with Berkley PowerBait or nightcrawlers is popular and effective from the bank or off a boat.